Our Values

 Describe your background and attach your CV (unless I know you well already)

-Describe your interests in structural dynamics and/or aeroelasticity
+Describe your interests in structural dynamics and aeroelasticity

 Mention your tentative start date and time commitment